 There are many programs and opportunities for landuser assistance.
 The Environmental Quality Incentives Program (EQIP) is well funded for landusers who need assistance to apply many eligible conservation practices on cropland and grazing land.
 The Conservation Stewardship Program (CSP) is another program that rewards good land stewards who are continually striving to improve their operations and land.
 The TDA special projects in selected small watersheds also offers funding for conservation measures.
 The Conservation Reserve Program (CRP) offers many opportunities to improve wildlife habitat, improve water quality and reduce erosion.
 Other programs such as the Grassland Reserve Program and the Wetland Reserve Program have opportunities to conserve and protect grasslands and wetlands.

-During the 2016-2017 fiscal year those members serving on the District Board were Link Carlton, Chairman; John Willis, Secretary-Treasurer; J. Robert Thornton, Jr.; Angela Taylor and Bradley Jones members.
-In June 2017 the County Budget Committee voted to propose withdrawl of funding for the SCD, which paid salaries for Leslie MCCool, County Technician and Darlene H. Allen, Secretary.
+During the 2019-2020 fiscal year those members serving on the District Board were Link Carlton, Chairman; John Willis, Secretary-Treasurer; J. Robert Thornton, Jr.; J. Leslie McCool and Bradley Jones members.
+In June 2017 the County Budget Committee voted to propose withdrawl of funding for the SCD, which paid salaries for Leslie MCCool, County Technician and Darlene H. Magruder, Secretary.
 The County Committee's vote to reinstate the funding for the SCD failed by one vote.
 During the July County Committee meeting a previously absent member recalled the matter at which time partial funding, with funds contributed also by the SCD, to retain the secretarial position was voted on and passed.
 The partial funding was to retain the secretarial position only.

-We are proud to be members of the National Association of Conservation Districts as well as the Tennessee Association of Conservation Districts.
-Darlene Holt Allen, Secretary is a member of the Tennessee Conservation Districts Employee Association.
+The Haywood County Soil Consercation District is proud to be members of the National Association of Conservation Districts as well as the Tennessee Association of Conservation Districts.
+Darlene Holt Magruder, Secretary is a member of the Tennessee Conservation Districts Employee Association.

 As part of the District's ongoing efforts to reach all Haywood County landowners and operators, each fall we host the NRCS Local Workgroup meeting as well as a meeting for Historically Underserved Farmers, Ranchers, and Vegetable Producers.
 The District also sends notifications, to all those we have email addressess for concerning field days, workshops, crop production meetings, cost-share program funds available, etc.